HR 5455

 HR 5455 is a binary star system located at a distance of 88 light years from the Sun in the southern zodiac constellation of Libra.
 It has a yellow-white hue and is just barely visible to the naked eye with an apparent visual magnitude of 6.20.
 The system is drifting closer to the Sun with a radial velocity of −66 km/s and has a high proper motion, traversing the celestial sphere at the rate of 0.945 arcsecond per year.
 It is a well-known high velocity star system with a net heliocentric velocity of 158.8 km/s.
-The system is orbiting the through the galaxy with a high eccentricity of 0.62, which carries it from as close as 4.1 out to 17.5 kpc away from the Galactic Center.
+The system is orbiting through the galaxy with a high eccentricity of 0.62, which carries it from as close as 4.1 out to 17.5 kpc away from the Galactic Center.

 Binary system

 This star was found to be a binary system based on variations in radial velocity data collected from the Hipparcos satellite.
 The pair have an orbital period of 1086 ± with photometric data yielding an angular separation of 21.28±2.88 mas.
 Observations from the Gaia DR2 provide an estimated linear semimajor axis of 1.589 AU.
 The eccentricity of the orbit is unknown, but has been assumed to be near zero.

 The visible member of this system, designated component Aa, has a stellar classification of F6V.
 Superficially, it resembles 2–3 billion year old F-type main-sequence star that is generating energy through core hydrogen fusion.
 However, the star displays anomalies that are a challenge to explain through the normal star formation process.
 The first is the high velocity orbit of the star through the Milky Way, which would be very difficult for a young population I star to accomplish.
 The second is an abnormally low iron-to-magnesium [Fe/Mg] abundance ratio.
 This strongly suggests it is an ancient population II star that was formed during the early starburst phase of the galaxy about 12 billion years ago – a period when high levels of magnesium was released during supernovae explosions of massive stars.
 Both anomalies can be explained by a mass transfer that converted a much older star into a blue straggler.

 Evidence suggests that the companion, Ab, is a white dwarf star that evolved from an F- or G-type main-sequence star with a similar mass to the current primary.
 As component Ab became a red giant, it overflowed its Roche lobe and mass transfer took place.
 The white dwarf now has less than half the mass of the Sun, having transferred a substantial fraction of its mass to the current primary.
 The interaction would have circularized the orbit of the pair.